Jason Taylor II

 Jason Taylor II (born December 30, 1999) is an American professional football safety.
 He played college football for the Oklahoma State Cowboys.
+Taylor was selected by the Los Angeles Rams in the seventh round of the 2023 NFL Draft.

 Early life

 Taylor was born and grew up in Oklahoma City, Oklahoma and attended Carl Albert High School.
 He was named the state Defensive Player of the Year by The Oklahoman as a senior after intercepting nine passes.
 Taylor committed to play college football at Oklahoma State over offers from Tulsa and SMU.

 College career

 Taylor played in three games during his true freshman season at Oklahoma State before redshirting the year.
 He played primarily on special teams as a redshirt freshman.
 Taylor became a starter one game into his redshirt junior season following an injury to first-string safety Tre Sterling.
 He was named honorable mention All-Big 12 Conference at the end of the season after recording 48 tackles with 2.5 sacks, one forced fumble, four passes defended and two interceptions, one of which was returned for a touchdown.
 Taylor made 99 tackles with six interceptions as a redshirt senior and was named first team All-Big 12 and a second team All-American by the Walter Camp Football Foundation.
 After the season he announced that he would enter the 2023 NFL draft.